Improving your home

 The process explained

-We will then advise you of the outcome and should the alterations/improvements require changes to your lease, we will request your solicitors details in order for your lease to be varied.
-You will be liable to cover your own legal fees as well as any legal fees that L&Q are required to pay.
+We will then advise you of the outcome and if the alterations/improvements require changes to your lease, we will request your solicitor's details in order for your lease to be varied.

 Your questions answered